Masterton railway station

 Masterton railway station is a single-platform, urban railway station serving the town of Masterton in New Zealand's Wairarapa district.
 Located at the end of Perry Street, it is one of three stations in Masterton, the others being Renall Street and Solway.
 Masterton station is the terminus for Wairarapa Connection passenger services on Metlink's Wairarapa Line from and to Wellington.
 The average journey time to Wellington is one hour and forty-three minutes.

-The station building has a ticket office and café; the yard has working freight-handling facilities, a goods shed, a turntable, and engine/railcar shed.
+The station building has a ticket office and café (both now closed); the yard has working freight-handling facilities, a goods shed, a turntable, and engine/railcar shed.

 With the introduction of the New Zealand BEMU class electric multiple unit from 2030 for passenger services from Wellington, they will have charging points at the station.
 Alstom will establish a 4000-square-meter maintenance depot for the BEMUs, with a staff of thirty and three servive and maintenance tracks.